synw/django-mqueue-livefeed/README.md

 Django Mqueue Livefeed
 ======================

-Realtime feeds for Django Mqueue.
+Realtime feed for Django Mqueue events.

 - Push Django Mqueue events and log to a private channel